dragonfly-science/dragonfly-website/content/work/2015-09-04-technical-review-case-study.md

 ---
 title: Peer review
-quote: Dragonfly’s expertise in working with uncertain data sets was the key driver in choosing them as a contractor
+quote: Dragonfly’s expertise in working with uncertain data sets was the key driver in choosing them as a contractor.
 quote-attribution: Dr Richard Seaton, Department of Environment and Heritage Protection, Queensland
 summary: A technical review of the statistical methods used in a koala population study.
 tags: stats, capability